+1. Some important applications may be missing such as PPDR and military.
+Detailed information on such systems was not available at the time of writing this report.

 characteristics of MBANS

 Medical Body Area Network System (MBANS) is a low power radio system used for the transmission of non-voice data to and from medical devices for the purposes of monitoring, diagnosing and treating patients by duly authorized healthcare professionals.